 Child Care Assistance is available.
 Call the Child Care Bureau at 841-4800.
 Ask for child care assistance information.
 If you qualify for financial assistance, your co-payment will be based on the size of your family and your family's income.
-If you have questions about this process or if you desire assistance with this process, please ask a program administrator to help.
+If you have questions about this process or if you desire assistance with this process, please call our Billing Manager, Sara, at 296-2880.